 Once authorized, you will be redirected back to Forestry to choose the repository you wish to import.
 From the dropdowns, choose your repository and the branch you would like to import.

-If Forestry can’t locate your site’s config file inside of the root of your project, you’ll be prompted to provide the directory it is located in.
+If you’re importing a Hugo or Jekyll site, Forestry will attempt to locate your site configuration.
+If Forestry can’t locate the config file inside of the root of your project, you’ll be prompted to provide the directory it is located in.

 In the final step, you can invite up to 3 Guest users to edit content on your project with you.
 Learn more about user roles.
 When you’re done just click on “Import Site” and let us get your site ready.